GlacioHack/geoutils/doc/source/core_inheritance.md

 **spectral images**, **velocity fields**, **phase difference maps**, etc...

 If you are interested to build your own subclass of {class}`~geoutils.Raster`, you can take example of the structure of {class}`geoutils.SatelliteImage` and
 {class}`xdem.DEM`.
 Then, just add any of your own attributes and methods, and overload parent methods if necessary!
-Don't hesitate to reach out on GitHub if you have a subclassing project.
+Don't hesitate to reach out on our
+GitHub if you have a subclassing project.